CCheCastaldo/mapppdr/README.md

 front end web interface located at [www.penguinmap.com](http://www.penguinmap.com) provides free and ready access to the most recent count data.
-The `mapppdr` package makes the MAPPPD database tables avilable as data frames and simple features objects, where appropriate, as well as providing a simple tool for visualizing breeding colony locations using `leaflet`.
+The `mapppdr` package makes the MAPPPD database tables available as data frames (one with simple features), the MAPPPD BibTeX citation data, and a function for visualizing breeding colony locations using `leaflet`.

 The package contains 12 data frames, 1 `BibEntry` object, and 1